Studio Art (SART)

 SART 1013 Introduction to Figure Drawing 3 Credits

-This introduction to drawing from the human figure uses a wide variety of media and techniques.
+his introduction to drawing from the human figure uses a wide variety of media and techniques.
 The course emphasizes understanding, interpretation, and expressive use of the figure in contemporary studio practice.
-Students discover proportion and form throughline, value, perspective, anatomical studies, and analysis of structure.
+Students discover proportion and form through line, value, perspective, and analysis of structure.
 Students participate in critiques of their projects and, through writing and speaking, develop a language of aesthetic awareness and a sense of artistic quality.
-Previously SA 0013.

 SART 1014 Introduction to Printmaking 3 Credits